Provider frequently asked questions

 The guidelines provide further detail regarding co-contribution requirements.

-Yes, the state government is extending and expanding the low-interest loans scheme through the South Australian Government Financing Authority (SAFA) for loans of between $500,000 and $10,000,000, with terms of up to 15 years in duration.
+The School and Preschool Loans Scheme offers low-interest loans of between $500,000 and $10,000,000, with terms of up to 15 years in duration.

 The OECD is committed to helping applicants through the grant application and project delivery process.
 We have developed a comprehensive Guidance Pack stepping out what is required to deliver an infrastructure project.